 Cons

-• Double-entry bookkeeping system is complex and harder to understand.
+• Double-entry bookkeeping system is

 • The overall cost of maintaining the double-entry system can be high, especially if companies have books of accounts maintained at different places and need to hire additional employees to keep track of books for each department.
 Costs will further go up as books of accounts become complex in nature.